-- 1 Twenty-four (24) Hour Shift Personnel The 15 day FLSA work period for each employee shall begin at 8 a m on the first shift worked by the A shift following six days off All hours worked in excess of 114 hours in an FLSA work period shall be compensated at the premium rate (one and one half times the regular rate of pay) - All regularly scheduled non "lost time" hours shall be counted as hours worked Each employee assigned to twenty-four hour shifts for a full FLSA work period shall receive 106 4 hours of regular pay and 5 6 hours at the overtime rate of pay, as defined in subsection D 1 a of this Article, in each bi-weekly pay period, which shall compensate the employee for FLSA overtime for regularly scheduled shift work.
-The intent of this system is that all FLSA overtime hours worked shall be compensated by the first payday following the end of the 15 day FLSA work period.
-In the event that an employee receives FLSA overtime on a payday before that employee has actually worked FLSA overtime hours, the amount received shall be credited for FLSA purposes toward the next occasion on which the employee works FLSA overtime.
-If an employee who is paid FLSA overtime in advance of working FLSA hours leaves City employment, there shall be an adjustment in his/her final paycheck to reflect such advance payment. - 2 In addition to the overtime pay as provided in subsection 1 above, twenty-four (24) hour shift employees shall receive pay at the overtime rate for hours worked in excess of regularly scheduled hours unless the employee has "lost time" in a regularly scheduled shift.
-If there is "lost time" in any regularly scheduled shift, the employee shall receive overtime pay for only those overtime hours worked in excess of the number of lost time hours in the bi-weekly pay period - 3 Lost Time Defined "Lost time" is defined as time when the employee does not work when regularly scheduled to do so and does not receive a leave of absence with pay - 4 Forty (40) Hour Work Week Personnel who are not assigned to twenty-four hour shifts but are assigned to work forty (40) hours per week shall have a twenty-eight (28) day FLSA work period, which shall correspond to exactly two City pay periods and shall begin at the same time as a City pay period Forty (40) hour personnel shall continue to receive overtime pay for working hours in excess of their regularly scheduled hours - 5 4/10 Work Schedule Defined The 4/10 work schedule shall be defined as working four (4) days at ten (10) hours per day in an FLSA designated work week.
+The 24 day FLSA work period for each employee shall begin at 8 a.m.
+All hours worked in excess of 182 hours in an FLSA work period shall be compensated at the premium rate (one and one half times the regular rate of pay).

+All regularly scheduled non "lost time" hours shall be counted as hours worked.
+Each employee assigned to twenty-four hour shifts for a full FLSA work period shall receive 106.15 hours of regular pay and 5.85 hours at the overtime rate of pay, as defined in subsection D.1.a. of this Article, in each bi-weekly pay period, which shall compensate the employee for FLSA overtime for regularly scheduled shift work.

+2. In addition to the overtime pay as provided in subsection 1 above, twenty-four (24) hour shift employees shall receive pay at the overtime rate for hours worked in excess of regularly scheduled hours unless the employee has "lost time" in a regularly scheduled shift.
+If there is "lost time" in any regularly scheduled shift, the employee shall receive overtime pay for only those overtime hours worked in excess of the number of lost time hours in the biweekly pay period.

+- 3. Lost Time Defined "Lost time" is defined as time when the employee does not work when regularly scheduled to do so and does not receive a leave of absence with pay. - 4.
+Forty (40) Hour Work Week Personnel who are not assigned to twenty-four hour shifts but are assigned to work forty (40) hours per week shall have a twenty-eight (28) day FLSA work period, which shall correspond to exactly two City pay periods and shall begin at the same time as a City pay period.
+Forty (40) hour personnel shall continue to receive overtime pay for working hours in excess of their regularly scheduled hours. - 5.
+4/10 Work Schedule Defined The 4/10 work schedule shall be defined as working four (4) days at ten (10) hours per day in an FLSA designated work week.
 Meal periods are regarded as hours worked for personnel who are subject to call for emergency duty.
 All employees on the 4/10 work schedule are subject to be called to work any time to meet any and all emergencies or unusual conditions which, in the opinion of the City Manager, Department Head or designee may require such service from said employees.

-D Overtime/Compensatory Time Off
+D. Overtime/Compensatory Time Off:

-1 Paid Overtime
+1. Paid Overtime: